SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 - SQL Code Camp Australia and New Zealand
 - Lecturer at University of Technology, Sydney

-Adam is also the president of the Microsoft .NET User Groups in Sydney and Canberra, and is also the chair of the Speaker Bureau of the APAC INETA organization.
+Adam is also the president of the Microsoft .NET User Groups in Sydney and Canberra and is also the chair of the Speaker Bureau of the APAC INETA organization.

 <iframe width="710" height="400" src="https://www.youtube.com/embed/0gSgpzmbrBM" frameborder="0"></iframe>

 ### Made in Australia, China and beyond

 In 2005 Adam took SSW beyond Australia and opened an SSW branch in China.
 There are now also SSW branches in 3 locations within Australia – Brisbane, Melbourne and the Sydney headquarters - as well as a satellite branch in Europe.
-Today all SSW developers work closely together to develop high quality software with high performing teams for the US, Australian and international markets.
+Today all SSW developers work closely together to develop high-quality software with high performing teams for the US, Australian and international markets.

 Adam loves to spend time working on his Rules pages, and his favourite quote is "There is always free cheese in a mousetrap".